BrokerNotes.co is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What CFD instruments can you trade?

 There is an enormous number of possible CFD instruments that can be traded.
-IG and Saxo Bank are two great examples of award-winning multi-asset brokers that each offers immense CFD offerings.
-IG offers close to 20,000 CFDs, and Saxo Bank has a staggering 40,000 available symbols and a huge offering of CFDs.
+IG and Saxo are two great examples of award-winning multi-asset brokers that each offers immense CFD offerings.
+IG offers close to 20,000 CFDs, and Saxo has a staggering 40,000 available symbols and a huge offering of CFDs.

 Are there good CFD brokers?